XIO (XIO) Achieves Market Cap of $7.86 Million

-XIO (CURRENCY:XIO) traded up 8.5% against the US dollar during the 24 hour period ending at 0:00 AM Eastern on March 15th.
-One XIO token can now be purchased for about $0.24 or 0.00000656 BTC on popular exchanges.
-XIO has a total market capitalization of $7.86 million and approximately $103,650.00 worth of XIO was traded on exchanges in the last day.
-In the last seven days, XIO has traded up 1.7% against the US dollar.
+XIO (CURRENCY:XIO) traded up 8.5% against the dollar during the 1-day period ending at 17:00 PM E.T. on March 17th.
+One XIO token can now be purchased for $0.24 or 0.00000656 BTC on popular cryptocurrency exchanges.
+XIO has a market capitalization of $7.86 million and approximately $103,650.00 worth of XIO was traded on exchanges in the last 24 hours.
+In the last seven days, XIO has traded up 1.7% against the dollar.

 - Anchor Neural World Token (ANW) traded up 6.6% against the dollar and now trades at $0.11 or 0.00000884 BTC.